Faculty Development Summer Grant

 A U.S. Department of Education meta-analysis found that courses which blend online tutorials and support with traditional face-to-face instruction yield higher student achievement than stand alone face-to-face courses.

 Alternative textbooks: Projects in this track focus on adopting free or licensed digital materials in order to replace existing and costly textbooks.
 Especially encouraged are projects which are most likely to improve the quality of instruction for the greatest number of students, while maximizing the total savings to students.
+This includes making materials available to students beyond a single course through publishing tools such as CEDAR and/or using Creative Commons licensing.

 A recent report, Open Textbooks: The Billion-Dollar Solution, by the Student Public Interest Research Groups concluded that investing in open textbooks has an exponential return on investment in student savings.
 Depending on funding, we anticipate awarding between 1 and 4 projects in this track.

-Both tracks of this program will acquaint faculty with instructional design processes, available technologies, open-source resources, and ideas for web-based course enhancements.
+Both tracks of this program will acquaint faculty with instructional design processes, available technologies, open-source resources, and ideas for course enhancements.
 Faculty must be available to attend a 5-day on-campus workshop in mid-June, and will then work independently to implement their improvements, supported by CIIA and ATUS staff.
 A basic level of Canvas knowledge and experience is essential.

 The application requires responses to several prompts, attached syllabi, and electronic signature by the applicant’s department chair.
-An e-sign form will be available here when the call for applications is open, usually February through March.

 - Faculty must be available to attend 5-day on-campus workshop.